-Kaitlyn Ramirez is an associate in RMI’s Climate-Aligned Industries program, where she works on accelerating the deployment of new decarbonization technologies in the hard-to-abate sectors.
-She has specialized in hydrogen and its application in steel production.
+Kaitlyn is a senior associate on RMI’s Climate-Aligned Industries Program, working on accelerating the deployment of new decarbonization technologies in the hard-to-abate sectors.
+She specializes in hydrogen and its application in steel production.
 Kaitlyn co-led techno-economic optimization analysis on green hydrogen and developed economic and emissions analyses for steel asset decarbonization.
 She also worked toward assessing the life-cycle emissions of various hydrogen and steel production pathways and supported the development of hydrogen and industrial hubs.

 Prior to joining RMI, Kaitlyn studied at Stanford University, where she served as a teaching assistant in the Civil & Environmental Engineering department, helping lead the undergraduate and graduate-level classes “Understanding Energy,” an introductory energy survey course, and “Extreme Energy Efficiency,” an immersive class focused on integrative design, co-led by RMI and taught by Amory Lovins.
 Kaitlyn is passionate about the intersection of energy, the environment, and equity, deepening her knowledge in specific coursework on racial equity in energy during her master’s program.

 MS, Civil & Environmental Engineering, Atmosphere/Energy, Stanford University